Fibroids and Cancer

 TAKE OUR SYMPTOMS QUIZ

-How Do Doctors Know It’s A Fibroid Instead Of Cancer?
+How Do Doctors Know It’s a Fibroid Instead of Cancer?

-Medical imaging, including ultrasound and MRI, can be used to tell the difference between fibroids and cancerous tumors in the uterus.
 Additionally, pathologists (doctors who specialize in analyzing bodily tissue) can look at a biopsy of the fibroid under a microscope and count the dividing cells.
 By counting these dividing cells, also known as mitotic figures, they can determine if a fibroid is cancerous.

 If cancer is suspected based on your imaging exams, further examination or treatment may be recommended.

-A fibroid may be biopsied anytime a doctor is concerned about the growth or symptoms.
-For instance, a doctor may order a biopsy in situations with abnormal menstrual bleeding or if you don’t bleed during your period.
-A biopsy may be ordered to diagnose changes in hormone levels or if there is suspicion of cancer.
-The doctor may want to take a biopsy before fibroid removal to ensure it isn’t cancer.
+A fibroid may be biopsied anytime a doctor is concerned about a growth or abnormal symptoms.
+For instance, your physician may order a biopsy if you have abnormal menstrual bleeding or if you don’t bleed during your period.

 A biopsy takes only ten minutes and is a simple procedure done in a clinic or office.
-The doctor will remove a tissue sample using a catheter in the uterus.
+Your doctor will remove a tissue sample using a catheter in the uterus.
 Once the sample is collected, it will be sent to the lab for testing.

-In past years, tools known as power morcellators, a surgical instrument used for division and removal of large masses of tissues during laparoscopic surgery, were used in hysterectomies and myomectomies to break up fibroids and make them easier to remove.
 In recent years, procedures with power morcellators have been associated with spreading cancer cells.
 Today, the U.S. Food and Drug Administration warns against their use due to the risk of spreading undiagnosed cancer cells to other parts of the body.

 At USA Fibroid Centers, we offer a safe, effective, minimally invasive treatment called Uterine Fibroid Embolization (UFE).
 This non-surgical, outpatient solution doesn’t use power morcellators and leaves the tumors in one piece.
 UFE blocks off the blood supply to the fibroids and causes them to shrink and wither away over time.

 If your fibroid is believed to involve cancerous cells, you will likely be referred to an oncology team that specializes in uterine cancers.
-They can discuss your treatment options and make personalized recommendations, including surgery, chemotherapy, and/or radiation.
+They can discuss your treatment options and make personalized recommendations, including surgery, chemotherapy, or radiation.

-At USA Fibroid Centers, we’re dedicated to helping people like you find relief from fibroid symptoms to live healthier, happier lives.
-To speak to one of our experienced fibroid specialists, contact us and schedule a consultation today, or give us a call at 855-615-2555.
+To speak to one of our experienced fibroid specialists, schedule a consultation today, or give us a call at 855-615-2555.
 Along with dozens of clinic locations, we also offer convenient virtual doctor visits.

 OUR LOCATIONS